nielsleadholm/itsnotatumah/scripts/htc_vive/README.md

 ### Data Streaming & Guidance Visualization

 - We will be using this library, which provides Python bindings for Valve’s openVR library: https://github.com/cmbruns/pyopenvr
-- Create a new conda environment on your Windows computer, activate it, and run `pip install openvr`
+- If you haven't already, create a new conda environment on your Windows computer, activate it, and run `pip install openvr`

 To stream the probe positions to a HTTP endpoint that Monty on a Mac can access
 - Update your environment variable `VIVE_SERVER_URL` on the Mac computer to match the IPv4 address of the Windows PC
 - On the Windows laptop with OpenVR & SteamVR running, dongle inserted etc, run `htc_vive/server.py`
-- This provides a HTTP endpoint that provides the pose of the VIVE Tracker (xyz and rotation in quaternions in the reference frame of VIVE’s “standing” - i.e. for standing game playing - world coordinates)
+- This provides a HTTP endpoint that provides the pose of the Vive Tracker.

 #### Trouble-Shooting
 - Ensure the Windows PC and Macbook are connected to the same WiFi, in order for the server to work as expected

-### Provide accurate tracking via the server
-UPDATE
-- Attach tracker to ultrasound probe; *see image for correct positioning and orientation
-- Ensure the base stations are setup approximately on either side of the ultrasound phantom setup, such that they can both see the Tracker at most times